-I am a historian of environmental change in modern Eurasia and the Middle East.
+I am an assistant professor at Williams College, where I study and teach the history of modern Eurasia and the Middle East.

 My dissertation (now first book project), Black Sea, Cold War, explores the entanglement of geopolitics, science, and environment in the greater Black Sea region from 1930 to the present.
 I am also working on a desert history of Central Asia and a digital humanities analysis of some 1,300 Soviet conservation posters.